nickyiliwang0000/h/applied-javascript/how-to-organize-your-javascript.md

 whereAmI(); //logs "Mars"
 ```

-The `destination` variable is locally scoped to the `chooseDestination` function and unavailable in the `launchRocket` function's scope.
+The `destination` variable is locally scoped to the `chooseDestination` function and unavailable in the `launchRocket` function's scope:

 ```js
 function chooseDestination(){